Hyperion201/Portfolio/README.md

-Import Extension into any Chromium Browser and enable Highlinght text you want to search and then right click and sleect a website from the Key Search tab
+Import Extension into any Chromium Browser and enable Highlinght text you want to search and then right click and select a website from the Key Search tab